RitikSapat02/Movie-Magic/Readme.md

-# Movie-Mania-Internship-React-Project| ReactJS, TAILWIND CSS, Material UI, React Router
+# Movie-Magic Project| ReactJS, TAILWIND CSS, Material UI, React Router

 •It is a highly performant, optimized as well as fully responsive production-ready "Movie Recommendation Application based on